-Responsible Gold™ Supply Chain application (RG SCA) tracks gold through each stage of the supply chain - from mine to refinery, to vault – to ensure gold is 100% responsibly sourced and conflict-free.
+Responsible Gold™ Supply Chain application (RG SCA) tracks the movement of gold through each stage of the supply chain - from mine to refinery, to vault – to ensure gold is 100% responsibly sourced and conflict-free.

-Using an NFC-equipped mobile phone with the RG SCA installed, users scan chips in tamper-proof seals.
-The scans record the transfers of custody of gold in real-time to the blockchain.
+While transferring custody, the participants in the supply chain use an NFC-equipped mobile phone with the RG app installed.
+Customers scan the chips in tamper-proof seals called cryptoseals.
+The scans record the transfers of custody of gold on the blockchain in real time.

-The MVP of the app was built by a third-party company.
-After its shipping, our design team was required to design new features and improve the user experience and visual appearance.
+The app MVP was built by a third-party company.
+After shipping it, our team of three designers was required to design new features and improve the user experience and visual appearance.

 High-security requirements in the gold industry and, as a result, very limited access to the territory of the gold mines, refineries, and vaults

-Location of our users in different countries around the globe
+Location of our customers in different countries around the globe

-The product manager was the company’s sole representative who was allowed to observe the entire gold production process.
+Only one product manager was our company’s sole representative who was allowed to observe the entire gold production process.

 Don’t make me think ©